resource-disaggregation/blk-switch/osdi21_artifact/README.md

    ```

 ### blk-switch Performance Breakdown (Figure 13)
 To reproduce Figure 13 results, we will run four experiments named "Linux", "Linux+P", "Linux+P+RS", "Linux+P+RS+AS", and "(Extra)".
-The (Extra) is performed for kernel logs as our request-steering logs appear when the next experiment starts.
+The (Extra) is nothing but performed to print out kernel logs as the request-steering logs appear when the next experiment starts.
    ```
    ./blk-switch/blk-switch_fig13.pl
    ```